 There are a number of ideas that churches and members of our congregations are continuing to be part of the church community.
-Easter has seen the creative side of many of you and Claire from Hutton Rudby has compiled a little snapshot of some of the Easter crosses, decorations and Easter gardens that have been shared with us.
+Easter has seen the creative side of many of you and Clare from Hutton Rudby has compiled a little snapshot of some of the Easter crosses, decorations and Easter gardens that have been shared with us.

 Other ideas from across the circuit include:

 - Lighting a candle on Sunday as a visible symbol of the light of life, Jesus Christ.

 - Great Ayton members have been asked to make ONE CALL A DAY to someone else in their church family.
 It doesn't have to be long, but ask them how they are doing and what you can pray for them for.
 Talk about church updates and check if they know what's going on in Church-life.
 If you feel comfortable please pray for them over the phone.

 - Great Ayton also held a 'virtual' Easter breakfast.
 Instead of being able to meet in person, they continued their fellowship by having had breakfast in their own homes and meeting online.

 - Sudy groups in Great Ayton, Hutton Rudby and Stokesley have also been meeting online on a regular basis.
 Tricia C. at Hutton Rudby has been using Facebook messenger and other ways to share scripture or inspirational messages in a quick way when God puts people on her heart.